 Dietitian Connection members receive a special discount of $50 off the course fee.
 Please enter the code ‘DCMasterclass’ at checkout.

-Additional courses will be held in other states later in the year.
 If you are interested in attending a digital and social media workshop, please send an email to [email protected] and specify what area of social media training interest you.